Written by Briquelle Neyens, Skyline Exhibits.

 Businesses have notably struggled with increasing brand awareness

 It’s no secret that many businesses take to social media for building a following and generating brand awareness.
 Digital marketing offers endless opportunities for showing up in front of new potential buyers.
-Yet, 55% of exhibitors from the survey shared that they haven’t had success in increasing brand awareness since their trade shows have been canceled or postponed.
+Yet, 55% of exhibitors from the survey shared that they haven’t had success in increasing brand awareness since their trade shows have been cancelled or postponed.